vagnerpilar/windbgtree/README.md

 # windbgtree
-A cmdtree with commands and extensions for kernel debugging.
+A cmdtree based on commands and extensions for Windows kernel debugging using WinDBG.